danielneil/Shark/doc/README.PLUGINS.md

   -r [RAW], --raw [RAW]
                         Just print the price minus pretty output and return OK(0)
-## <a name="check_website"/>check_website

-**Usage:** check_website.py [-h] [-t TICKER] [-u URL]

-This plugin monitors a website for changes.
-E.g. the Investor Information section of a publicly listed company, or a page displaying news for a specific derivative.

-**Optional Arguments**:
-  -h, --help            show this help message and exit -t TICKER, --ticker TICKER
-                        ticker code of the stock
-  -u URL, --url URL     URL of the website of interest
 ## <a name="check_sma"/>check_sma

 **Usage:** check_sma.py [-h] [-t TICKER] [-p PERIODS] [-r [RAW]] [-max MAX]